bpochon87/HTML-and-CSS-projects/README.md

 </ul>

 <h2>Brady's Portfolio Website</h2>
-This is my personal website that I designed using HTML, CSS, and JavaScript.
+This is my personal website that I designed using HTML, CSS, and JavaScript.<br>
 See it in action! <a href="http://www.bradypochon.com" target="_blank">bradypochon.com</a>